asyncapi/nodejs-template/README.md

 ## Custom hooks that you can disable

-The functionality of this template is extended with different hooks that you can disable like this in the Generator CLI: `-d HOOK_TYPE1=HOOK_NAME1,HOOK_NAME2 -d HOOK_TYPE2`
+The functionality of this template is extended with different hooks that you can disable like this in the Generator CLI: `-d HOOK_TYPE=HOOK_NAME`

 * AMQP
 * MQTT